 In addition to the abiotic environment, success of Nepenthes populations also depends on many biotic interactions.
-With diet (Clarke et al. 2009, Greenwood et al. 2011, Merbach et al. 2001 & 2002, Moran et al. 2001) and symbiotic specializations (Bonhomme et al. 2011, Rembold et al. 2012) very pronounced in some species, habitat shifts would also need to account for these interactions in addition to the necessary pollinators.
+Habitat shifts would also need to account for interactions concerned with diet (Clarke et al. 2009, Greenwood et al. 2011, Merbach et al. 2001 & 2002, Moran et al. 2001), the symbiotic specializations that are very pronounced in some species (Bonhomme et al. 2011, Rembold et al. 2012), and the necessary pollinators.
 Chen et al. (2009) found that in the last 40 years, Lepidoptera have retreated up the mountain on Mt.
 Kinabalu.
 Mobility and life history traits of animals and insects may contribute to their arriving in their preferred habitat at an earlier stage, leaving gaps in the range shifts for both these organisms and for Nepenthes.

-Dispersal is also likely to play a significant role in the future stability of populations of Nepenthes, therefore, it is in our interest to investigate seed dispersal and its effects on meta-population dynamics.
+Dispersal is also likely to play a significant role in the future stability of populations of Nepenthes.
+Therefore, it is in our interest to investigate seed dispersal and its effects on meta-population dynamics.
 In addition to this, we plan to investigate how character traits correspond to the environmental preferences seen in our models.
-Also meriting further work is the geographic and niche range of males versus females - as other dioecious organisms have been shown to have differing altitudinal and climatic preferences (Field et al. 2013).
+Also meriting further work is the geographic and niche range of males versus females - as other dioecious plants have been shown to have differing altitudinal and climatic preferences (Field et al. 2013).
 For these and other investigations within the genus, it would be highly beneficial to incorporate the increasing number of newly discovered Nepenthes species in molecular sampling to create a more complete phylogeny and to experiment with additional markers providing higher resolution among closely related species.
 This would also make timing of allopatric and sympatric speciation possible.

 Conclusion